 Here's a deeper dive to what happens when you breathe:

 Glucose is supplied to the body by the food you eat.
-When you breathe oxygen in, the cells react with the glucose, allowing your baby to use it has energy.
+When you breathe oxygen in, the cells react with the glucose, allowing your body to use it as energy.
 When your breathing is compromised, oftentimes its accompanied by sluggishness and fatigue.

 Breathing in oxygen is crucial to helping defend your immune system.
 When you breathe oxygen in, your body creates what's known as superoxides, helping to fight against bacteria and viruses in the body.

 Aside from superoxides, the nasal turbinates play a large role in cleansing the air you breathe.
 The nasal turbinates are fleshy areas within the nose that facilitate the conduction, filtration and humidification of the air you breathe.

 The cells in your brain are incredible sensitive and rely on oxygen.
 In fact, your brain uses 20% of the oxygen you breathe because its processing everything that happens within the body.